vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 \begin{multicols}{2}
 -->

 **Origin:** a bhikkhu cuts down a tree where a deva was living.
 The rule is formed later, when people complained of the bhikkhus mistreating one-facultied life.

 **Object:** Living plant or seed.
 Lower plant life (i.e. mold, algae, fungi) is not included.

 **Effort:** cutting, breaking, cooking, or getting others to do it.

 **Fruit with seeds:** allowance to make allowable (kappiyam).
-Fruit can be kappied in one "heap".
+Fruit can be kappied in one 'heap'.

 <!-- latex
 \columnbreak
 -->

 To 'kappi' fruit is about the feelings of the donor, not killing the fruit or transfering kamma.

-Knowingly eating un-kappied seeds is dukkata.
+Knowingly eating un-kappied seeds is dukkaṭa.

 **Non-offenses:**